By Candice Walker on September 16, 2020 (Last updated September 15, 2020) This post may contain affiliate links. Read my disclosure policy.

 Iranian Adasi is a slow-simmered lentil soup enjoyed for breakfast, often on weekends.
-Garnish with fresh lime, fried onion, fresh herbs, and Persian Tea Eggs.
+Garnish with fresh lime, fried onion, fresh herbs, and even Persian Tea Eggs or serve as one of the dishes in the spread of a classic Persian breakfast.

 The soup itself is a blend of classic flavors: onion, cumin, turmeric, salt, and pepper.
 Simple yet so good, you should make this Adasi if you’re looking for a warm, hearty soup suitable for vegetarians or vegetarians.